psychopy/workshops/source/translators/workOnTranslations.rst

   - (and/or Simplified Chinese, if you are in that language)

-\* As you already know, word order changes across languages.
-Therefore, the placement of these formatting arguments within the translated string may differ from the US-English string.
+\* Word order changes across languages, of course.
+So the placement of these formatting arguments within the translated string may differ from the US-English string.

 Note C1: Using the Japanese ``.po`` file for guidance
 -------------------------------------------------------